Lukeyfish/VAE/README.md

 ## Training

 To help me understand how the model was learning to differente between classes, I created some helpful gifs.
 Figure 3 is showing the Latent Space representation of the data once it has been passed through the encoder.
-(Notice how seperated the classes get towards the end!? super cool! 😎)
+Notice as the number of iterations inceases, class seperation greatly improves.
 Figure 4 is showing the learning process of the VAE overtime.
-As you can see as time evolves, the reconstructed images slowly align closer to the original images as they should. yay! 🎉
+As you can see as time evolves, the reconstructed images slowly aligns closer to the original images as they should.
 <div align="center">
   <table>
     <tr>